 This is the basic rule that makes your shot more interesting.
-Once you know the basic ideas about the ‘rule of Third’, you will find it easier than it really sounds.
+Once you know the basic ideas about the ‘Rule of Third’, you will find it easier than it really sounds.
 Instead of centralizing your object, try to place it in the upper or the lower corners.
 All digital camera and most of the mobile phones have the grid option, which splits the image into 9 sections.
 For example, if your subject is a person, then you can place them either left or right third lines.
 This makes your photograph more appealing and attractive, and a viewer will find a new angle to look at the subject.
-Learn more about the rule of thirds here.

 Alter the viewpoint